 Presentation and Accompaniments

-• Cold plate: put the plates in the fridge 30 minutes before serving.
+- Cold plate: put the plates in the fridge 30 minutes before serving.

-• Color: play with the contrast of orange sweet potato, green cilantro, purple onion, and white fish.
+- Color: play with the contrast of orange sweet potato, green cilantro, purple onion, and white fish.

-• Height: assemble the ceviche with volume, not flat.
+- Height: assemble the ceviche with volume, not flat.
 Use a plating ring if you want a professional touch.

 Final Tips for a Perfect Ceviche

-After years of preparing and selling fish for ceviche at the Mercat del Ninot, these are the tips we share with our customers:
+After years of preparing and selling fish for ceviche at Mercat del Ninot, these are the tips we share with our customers:

-1. Freshness above all: if the fish smells like the sea, perfect.
+- Freshness above all: if the fish smells like the sea, perfect.
 If it smells like fish, don't use it for ceviche.

-2. Lime, not lemon: lime has the perfect acidity and aroma.
+- Lime, not lemon: lime has the perfect acidity and aroma.
 Lemon is more aggressive.

 Frequently Asked Questions

-What is the best fish for ceviche?
+What fish is best for ceviche?

 How long should ceviche be marinated?